Antique chest of drawers made of the highest quality ash

 Highest quality ash and burr ash, late Victorian chest of drawers embossed by Shapland and Petter, set back, attractive figure with carved edge, 3 small inlaid drawers flanked by wardrobe doors and 2 deep drawers below, all finely inlaid and matched with original brass handles, standing on square shaped carved legs connected by a carved apron.
 This magnificent antique chest of drawers is stamped on all S&P B locks and retains its original finish with some polishing.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Today, there is an increasing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.